cfw-guide/ios.cfw.guide/_pages/en_US/updating/iOS-OTA-Downgrader.md

 3. type `./restore.sh` and press enter
 4. When prompted with the Main Menu, press 1 then enter
 5. Select the version you want to restore to by typing the number next to it
-6. When asked if you want to jailbreak the firmware you're restoring to refuse, as that tends to be unreliable Now your device should restore successfully!
+6. Select “[2] No” when prompted if you want to jailbreak the target version, because this tends to be unreliable Now your device should restore successfully!
 If you encounter any issues, join the [R/jailbreak legacy discord server](https://discord.gg/bhDpTAu) and ask for assistence in the #assistence channel